Budget Camping Adventure Safari - 15 Days

-This 15 Days 14 Nights Tanzania Basic Camping Safari will take you into the real Africa Adventure, the tour will first introduce you to the wildlife of Africa by visiting Arusha National Park, then continues the adventure on the following day, where you will visit Empakai Crater, Lake Natron, Serengeti National Park, Ngorongoro Crater, Lake Eyasi, Lake Manyara and Mto Wa Mbu village for more cultural experience.
+This 15 Days Budget Camping Safari will take you into the real Africa Adventure, the tour will first introduce you to the wildlife of Africa by visiting Arusha National Park, then continues the adventure on the following day, where you will visit Empakai Crater, Lake Natron, Serengeti National Park, Ngorongoro Crater, Lake Eyasi, Lake Manyara and Mto Wa Mbu village for a more cultural experience.

 Overnight at: Arusha Center Inn